 1- How To Search Packages with Pip

 Once you correctly installed Pip.
-You can search for the packages using the search
+You can search for the packages using the search command as below:

 2- How to Find installed Pip Packages